 Kokoomus, Finland | ex-Prime Minister and Foreign Minister, ex-MEP | Age: 50

 Marathon running, social-media star Stubb is the moderniser in the field.
 A well known character in Brussels who would be considered towards the centre of the political spectrum (in contrast to, for example, Weber), he would be like a breath of fresh air to the Commission after the old man style of Juncker.
 Coming from a small EU Member State and a party there that has struggled recently would speak against him, as would his less than stellar period as Prime Minister.
 His avowed pro-Europeanism and generally liberal outlook would cause clashes with the more right wing parties within the EPP such as Fidesz.
 He is apparently considering whether to run.
+A news conference is scheduled for 2nd October in Brussels.

 Manfred Weber (Wikipedia)